 Phyllis Schmitt serves the Fellowship as Director of Finance and Operations.
 She has an Associate Degree in Accounting from Lakeshore Technical College and brings many years of finance, accounting and business administration experience.
 Prior to joining the Fellowship, she held positions in the manufacturing and restaurant industries, and also served as a member of the senior management team of a Green Bay not-for-profit.
 She has a proven record of being very dedicated and professional, and enjoys being a “Jack of All Trades” when it comes to handling the needs of the organizations she serves. firstname.lastname@example.org

-Marie Luna serves as the full time Congregational Life Coordinator and has been in this position since 2005.
+Marie Luna serves as the full time Director of Congregational Life and has been in this position since 2005.
 She comes from a background working with many nonprofit organizations, predominately Big Brothers Big Sisters.
-She has also started up and leads the Unitarian Universalist Association of Membership Professional.
+She has also started up and leads the Unitarian Universalist Association of Membership Professionals group.
 She loves being part of this Fellowship and feels fortunate that she is able to help others become more deeply involved with this community.
 She is available to meet with anyone who has questions regarding the Fellowship or Unitarian Universalism or who would like to connect to the programs or people of the Fellowship. email@example.com

 Kim Hartman serves as our Director of Religious Education.
 She has a Bachelor of Science in Religious Studies, a Bachelor of Fine Arts, and a Master of Science in Educational Leadership from the University of Wisconsin-Oshkosh.
 For the past dozen years she has worked as an art education teacher at South Park Middle School in Oshkosh.
 Prior to that, she worked for five years as a direct support provider, manager, and assistant program manager in group homes for the developmentally disabled. email@example.com

 Affiliated Community Ministers

 We have two community ministers who are affiliated with the Fellowship.
 These are Unitarian Universalist ministers serving in other ministries in our community but are in covenant with the Fellowship and occasionally offer services here.
 They are not members of our regular ministry team, but are in relationship with our Fellowship ministers.